Singapore cuts stay-home notice for new travellers from higher-risk places to 14 days; regular COVID-19 self-test required

 New crew members from higher-risk places who are entering Singapore on a long-term permit to work onboard harbour craft operating in the port of Singapore will have similar requirements.

-After their 14-day stay-home notice, they will undergo "an additional 7-day stay and testing regime at a dedicated facility" before they are allowed to commence work onboard a craft.
+After their 14-day stay-home notice, they will undergo "an additional seven-day stay and testing regime at a dedicated facility" before they are allowed to commence work onboard a craft.

 "This will serve as a precaution in view of the essential marine services that the harbour craft provide to support our supply chain," said MOH.